Losant/workflow-node-catalog/gcp-oauth/README.md

 ## Input Configuration

 * `Service Account Key`: A Google Cloud [Service Account Key](https://cloud.google.com/iam/docs/creating-managing-service-account-keys), in JSON format.
-* `Scope`: The [OAuth Scope](https://developers.google.com/identity/protocols/googlescopes) to request a token for.
+* `Scope`: The [OAuth Scope](https://developers.google.com/identity/protocols/googlescopes) to request.
 The Service Account must have the appropriate privileges to request a token for the specified scope.

 ## Output Result